enric-bazz/protein-contact-classification/README.md

  - **Notebooks**: Contains all the notebooks used for feature extraction, data pre-preocessing, model developement and additional material with detailed step-by-step explanations.
  - **Predictor**: Contains ready-to-use software and documentation
  - **Report**: Contains the report of the project, including methodologies, final results, and discussions.
+ - **models_dev_results**: Contains the developed models, validtion metrics, parameters and result plots organized as per-model and per-dataset experiments.
  - `features_ring.zip`: zip archive with model developement raw data.
  - `environment.yml` and `requirements.txt`: Files for managing project dependencies.
+ - `output`: Software output folder example, obtained with the `1i27.tsv` file.
+ - `calc_features.py` and `calc_3di-py`: Scripts that produce the files fed in input to the software.

 ```bash
 ├── Notebooks/                      # Jupyter notebooks for experimentation and development